 - Associate Member, American Industrial Hygiene Association

-- Vice-Chair, New Jersey Defense Association, Environmental Section
+- Vice-Chair, Environmental Section, New Jersey Defense Association

 - Member, Claims and Litigation Management Alliance (“CLM”)

-- 2017, Best Lawyers® "Lawyer of the Year", Mass Tort Litigation / Class Actions - Plaintiffs
+- The Best Lawyers in America list, 2012-Present; "Lawyer of the Year" in Mass Tort Litigation / Class Actions - Plaintiffs, 2017

 A description of the selection process methodologies on which these accolades are based can be found here.
 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.